 By the way, this is only a guide.

-You can replace all the tools mentioned in this guide with others – just like you can change the structure of your WordPress funnel, or even some elements.
+You can replace all the tools mentioned in this guide with others, just as you can change the structure of your WordPress funnel or even some elements.